 The ultimate aim of the Blank lab, Chair of Applied Microbiology is to use microbes to the benefit of environment, society and economy.
 By studying the metabolism of bacteria and fungi we aim to optimize and control a wide array of applications, ranging from the production of platform chemicals to the spoilage of bio diesel.

-By using the versatility of life itself, we can convert biological substrates into a wide array of important chemicals.
-The building blocks for anything from fuel to plastic to medicine can be produced from biomass using bacteria or fungi.
-In this way, biocatalysis can offer a cleaner, safer and environmentally friendlier alternative to traditional chemical synthesis.
+By using the versatility of life itself, we can convert biological substrates (biomass, CO2, plastics and other underutilized carbon streams) into a wide array of important chemicals.
+The building blocks for anything from fuel to plastic to medicine can be produced from these renewable carbon sources using bacteria, yeast, and fungi.
+In this way, whole-cell biocatalysis can offer a cleaner, safer, and environmentally friendlier alternative to traditional chemical synthesis.
 Conversely, microbes can also degrade a wide range of chemicals.
 While this can be beneficial for the degradation of pollutants in the environment, it can also cause problems enhancing spoilage and corrosion.

 Rational strain development